 - How Linux Works (Must for every Linux user)

-You can also buy the Linux Geek bundle as a gift for someone else.
+You can also buy the Linux & BSD book bundle as a gift for someone else.

 Don’t miss the deal

-It’s not every day that I write about deals unless it’s something really awesome like the $1 sticker pack deal from Unixstickers.
+It’s not every day that I write about deals unless it’s something really awesome and useful for Linux users like you.
 This is one of those rare deals that I highly recommend.
 The deal is a win-win for a number of reasons.

 - DRM-free Linux and programming eBooks in PDF, MOBI and ePub formats